 Certain financial statement disclosures are particularly sensitive because of their significance to financial statement users.
-The most sensitive disclosures affecting the financial statements were the disclosures of the City's Pension Plans in Note 16, the Other Postemployment Benefits in Note 17, and the Redevelopment Successor Agency Trust in Note 20.
+The most sensitive disclosures affecting the financial statements were the disclosures of the City's Pension Plans in Note 16, the Other Postemployment Benefits in Note 17, Cumulative Effect of a Change in Accounting Principles in Note 20, and the Redevelopment Successor Agency Trust in Note 21.

 The financial statement disclosures are neutral, consistent, and clear.